lupyuen/lupyuen.github.io/src/quickjs.md

 # How Small is QuickJS

-_Will QuickJS runs on all kinds of NuttX Devices?_
+_Will QuickJS run on all kinds of NuttX Devices?_

 ```bash
 $ riscv64-unknown-elf-size apps/bin/qjs